Kilimanjaro Backpack – Guide To The Bag You Need On Mt Kilimanjaro

 The North Face Base Camp Duffel - Medium

 The market leader for large capacity duffel bags are The North Face and Helly Hansen.
 Both bags are great quality.
-We recommend you go for the 90L versions.
+I recommend you go for the 90L versions.

 See more duffel bag options here.